Code-Institute-Submissions/get-yourself-moving/README.md

  # GYM - Get Yourself Moving
  This is a website about a gym located in Dublin.
 The website is meant to outline key facts about the gym and encourage people to join the gym and get fit.

-The website is a mobile first designed website using CSS, HTML5, Bootstrap & font awesome
+The website is a mobile first designed website using CSS, HTML5, Bootstrap & font awesome.

+The deployed website link is https://aoifemurfe.github.io/Milestone-Project-1/

 ## UX
 External user’s goal: